Light and strange vector resonances from lattice QCD at physical quark masses

 and

-where $M$ and $\Gamma$ are the (pole) mass and width of the resonance indicated by the subscript.
+where $M$ and $\Gamma$ are the (pole) mass and width of the resonance, restpectively, indicated by the subscript.
 This is a symmetrized version of the result also depicted in Fig.~\ref{fig:phaseshift}.
 The first uncertainty comes from the statistical variation of the bootstrap samples, the second one comes from the data-driven procedure described above and the third one is an additional $6\%$ error associated with all other systematic uncertainties.
-The latter are dominated by the fact that we only work on a single lattice spacing, but also include quark-mass mismatch, residual finite-volume effects and the effects of inelastic thresholds such as $K\pi\pi$ and $\pi\pi\pi\pi$.
-It also includes the error stemming from the lattice scale-setting, which is sub-dominant compared to the other sources of uncertainty.
+The latter are dominated by the fact that we work only on a single lattice spacing but also include quark-mass mismatch, residual finite-volume effects, and the effects of inelastic thresholds such as $K\pi\pi$ and $\pi\pi\pi\pi$.
+It also includes the error stemming from the lattice scale setting, which is subdominant compared to the other sources of uncertainty.
+We note that the error in the left panel in Fig.~\ref{fig:phaseshift} does not include the additional $6\%$ uncertainty, and the experimental data points shown can be viewed as an indication of the potential discretization effects in our results.
 For a deeper discussion on the uncertainty budget, we refer the reader to~\citep{our-long-manuscript}.
 Adding the systematic uncertainties in quadrature we arrive at

 and